Following closely on the heels of the Yamim Noraim are the festivals of Sukkot, Shemini Atzeret, and Simchat Torah.

 Sukkot was known by the rabbis as HeHag, “the festival”, because of its crucial importance in the religious life of the people, and because of the great joy associated with the festival.

-We will honour that tradition by holding Sukkot services on Saturday September 30 and Sunday October 1 at 9:30 am.
-Everyone will be invited after services to visit inside our brand new Sukkah.
-A special festive kiddush lunch will be served on both days.
+We will honour that tradition by holding services on Sukkot, on Tuesday October 7 and Wednesday October 8, beginning at 9:30 am.
+Everyone will be invited to visit our Narayever sukkah after services and enjoy a special Sukkot lunch.

 Build Your Own Sukkah